MarvNC/wikipedia-yomitan/readme.md

 where `ja` is the language code and `2022.12.01` is the date of the dump (there are no newer DBPedia versions).

+You must be running this in linux with `bzip2` installed.